 Use VLC player

-1. Get VLC player on the official VideoLAN website.
+1. VLC Media Player is a universal solution that works on nearly every platform, including Windows, Mac, Android, and iOS, making it a versatile choice for users on various devices.
+Get VLC player on the official VideoLAN website.
 Make sure to download software only from authorized sources.

 2. Install VLC player on your PC.
 Tip: if you don’t want to get additional plugins, uncheck the corresponding boxes in the “Choose components” installation menu.